GOkwori/Toons-Quiz/README.md

 The Game Page is the heart of the Toons Quiz Game, where players' knowledge is put to the test through a series of cartoon-related questions.
 Here's what makes it stand out:

-* Dynamic Question Display: Features a mix of questions tailored to the selected difficulty level, ensuring a varied and challenging experience.
+* `Dynamic Question Display`: Features a mix of questions tailored to the selected difficulty level, ensuring a varied and challenging experience.

-* Interactive Options: Presents multiple-choice answers, allowing players to click on their chosen response.
+* `Interactive Options`: Presents multiple-choice answers, allowing players to click on their chosen response.
 Feedback is immediate, with correct answers turning green and incorrect ones turning red, providing a clear and educational interaction.

-* Score Tracking: A real-time score counter updates with each correct answer, motivating players to improve their performance as they progress through the quiz.
+* `Score Tracking`: A real-time score counter updates with each correct answer, motivating players to improve their performance as they progress through the quiz.

-* Progress Bar: A visual indicator shows the current question number and total questions, keeping players informed about their progress.
+* `Progress Bar`: A visual indicator shows the current question number and total questions, keeping players informed about their progress.

-* Next Question Feature: After answering, a "Next" button appears, letting players move at their own pace and preparing them for the next challenge.
+* `Next Question Feature`: After answering, a "Next" button appears, letting players move at their own pace and preparing them for the next challenge.

-* End-of-Game Transition: Upon completing the quiz, players are directed to the End Game Page, where they can view their final score, save their high score, or choose to play again for a higher score or different difficulty level.
+* `End-of-Game Transition`: Upon completing the quiz, players are directed to the End Game Page, where they can view their final score, save their high score, or choose to play again for a higher score or different difficulty level.

 ![Game page](documentation/page-layout/game-page.PNG)